-There are three styles of recovery initiation: quantum change, conscious incremental change and a less conscious process that sociologists refer to as drift.
+There are three styles of recovery initiation: quantum change, conscious incremental change, and a less conscious process that sociologists refer to as drift.

-Quantum change, also referred to as transformational change, is distinguished by its vividness (emotional intensity), suddenness (lack of intentionality), positiveness and permanence of effect (Miller and C'de Baca, 2001).
-Quantum change can occur as a breakthrough of self-perception or insight (an epiphany) or as a mystical or religious experience.
-Both experiences produce fundamental alterations in one's perception of self and the world.
-The liberation from alcohol and other drug problems and related changes flow from these core alterations of identity and values.
-Quantum change is sometimes experienced as a Damascus-type3 conversion (religious, spiritual or secular in nature) that precisely and forever demarks addiction and recovery.
-Such recovery conversion experiences are rooted in calamity-often referred to as "hitting bottom."
-Recovery catalyzing breakthroughs have been described in the research literature as an "existential crisis" (Coleman, 1978), a "naked lunch experience" (Jorquez, 1993), a "rock bottom experience" (Maddux and Desmond, 1980), a "brief developmental window of opportunity" (White, 1996), a "crossroads" (Klingemann, 1991, 1992), an "epistemological shift" (Shaffer and Jones, 1989) and a "radical reorientation" (Frykholm, 1985).
-Quantum change as a pathway of addiction recovery has a long history and is often the ignition point of historically important abstinence-based healing and religious/cultural revitalization movements (White, 2004b).
-Quantum change occurs in religious, spiritual and secular forms.
-Illustrative of this experience is the report of Samuel Hadley whose religious conversion at the Water Street Mission in New York City marked the beginning of a lifetime of service to God and other alcoholics.
+Quantum change, also referred to as transformational change, is distinguished by (emotional vividness intensity), suddenness (lack of intentionality), positiveness, and permanence of effect (Miller and C'de Baca, 2001).
+Quantum change can occur as a breakthrough of selfperception or insight (an epiphany) or as a mystical or religious experience.
+Both experiences fundamental produce alterations in one's perception of self and the world.
+The liberation from alcohol and other drug problems and related changes flow from these core alterations of identity and Quantum change is sometimes values. experienced Damascus-type3 as а conversion (religious, spiritual, or secular in nature) that precisely and forever demarks addiction and recovery.
+Such recovery conversion experiences are rooted in calamity - often referred to as "hitting bottom."
+Recovery-catalyzing breakthroughs have been described in the research literature as an "existential crisis" (Coleman, 1978), a "naked lunch experience" (Jorquez, 1993), a "rock bottom experience" (Maddux and Desmond, 1980), a "brief developmental window of opportunity" (White, 1996), a "crossroads" (Klingemann, 1991, 1992), an "epistemological shift" (Shaffer and Jones, and а "radical reorientation" (Frykholm, 1985).
+Quantum change as a pathway of addiction recovery has a long history and is often the ignition point of historically important abstinence-based healing and religious/cultural revitalization (White, 2004b). movements change occurs in religious, spiritual, and secular forms.
+Illustrative of this experience is the report of Samuel Hadley, whose religious conversion at the Water Street Mission in New York City marked the beginning of a lifetime of service to God and other alcoholics.